JalenEvans/Whisperr/README.md

  Transform a .wav bitstream into a text file.

- :param input_file: Description
+ :param input_file: Bitstream to decode to a file.
  :type input_file: Path
- :param output_file: Description
+ :param output_file: Optional path for an output file.
+Must add .wav extension.
  :type output_file: Path

 ╭─ Arguments ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮